reubenmiller/go-c8y-cli/docs/_pwsh/cmdlets/Get-MeasurementCollection.md

 ```

 ### -Csv
-Results will be displayed in csv format
+Results will be displayed in csv format.
+Note: -IncludeAll, is not supported when using using this parameter

 ```yaml
 Type: SwitchParameter